dariolombardo/sandbox/README.md

-ip2kml
+ip2geo
 ======

-Convert a IP addresses file into a google earth KML file.
+Convert a IP addresses file into a CSV file or a google earth KML file.

 Compilation
 -----------